Lin-Kyi/lin-kyi.github.io/_pages/about.md

 * Introduction to Cognitive Psychology (PSYC 2700), *Carleton University*, Fall 2019/Winter 2020

 ### Volunteering
+* Co-organizer, Spark(l)ing Science at MPI-SP (a bi-weekly series of research lectures and discussion in a casual environment at our institute)
 * Student Volunteer, FAccT Conference, 2022
 * Volunteer, Who Are You?!
 Adventures in Authentication Workshop, 2021